hashicorp/terraform-provider-google/website/docs/r/compute_region_target_https_proxy.html.markdown

   characters must be a dash, lowercase letter, or digit, except the last character, which cannot be a dash.

-* `ssl_certificates` -
-  (Required)
-  A list of RegionSslCertificate resources that are used to authenticate connections between users and the load balancer.
-Currently, exactly one SSL certificate must be specified.

 * `url_map` -
   (Required)
   A reference to the RegionUrlMap resource that defines the mapping from URL